 Rivermont School, established by Virginia Baptist Hospital's Mental Health Services division in the Fall of 1986, is a structured therapeutic private day school program designed to meet the needs of children and adolescents who have emotional or behavioral needs which impact their ability to succeed in school.
 Since that time, several campuses have been established throughout the state of Virginia.
 In 2008, Rivermont School expanded its services to include Autism at some of the campuses.
-The school operates Monday -Friday and adheres to a 180-day school year with the possibility of extended school year services.
+In 2020, we were acquired by New Story Schools, a leading educational organization with over 20+ years of service across five northeastern states.
+The school operates Monday - Friday and adheres to a 180-day school year with the possibility of extended school year services.
 The main administrative offices are in Lynchburg, Virginia.
-Working within the framework of School Wide Positive Behavior Interventions and Supports, our goal is to prepare students to be successful citizens in the 21st century.
+Working within the framework of School Wide Positive Behavior Interventions Supports and Applied Behavior Analysis (ABA), our goal is to prepare students to be successful citizens in the 21st century.
 Each school has several classrooms, ample outdoor recreation space, conference room(s), resource/library room, computer and mobile technology, and offices.
 School facilities and equipment are maintained in accordance with Virginia Statewide Fire Prevention Code.
-In addition, there is up to date multimedia technology available for classroom use to supplement curriculum materials.
-Students are typically referred to the day school by their local education agency (LEA) in accordance with Virginia's Comprehensive Services Act guidelines.
+In addition, there is up to date multi-media technology available for classroom use to supplement curriculum materials.
+Students are typically referred to the day school by their local education agency (LEA) in accordance with Virginia's Children Services Act guidelines.
 Rivermont School does not discriminate in admission or access to, or treatment of, or employment in its programs, services, or activities based on race, color, national origin, or sex in accordance with state and federal law.
 All facilities are ADA compliant.